Eddie Royal: Denver Broncos

 Early in the 2009 season, Royal became the fourth fastest player in NFL history to reach 100 career receptions.

-On October 19, 2009, Royal became the first player in Broncos history, and only the 11th player to date in National Football League history, to return a kickoff (93 yards) and a punt (71 yards) for touchdowns in the same game, leading undefeated Denver to a 34-23 win over the San Diego Chargers.
+On October 19, 2009, Royal became the first player in Broncos history, and only the 11th player to date in National Football League history, to return a kickoff (93 yards) and a punt (71 yards) for touchdowns in the same game, leading undefeated Denver to a 34–23 win over the San Diego Chargers.
+He finished the 2009 season with 37 receptions for 345 receiving yards in 14 games and 12 starts.

+In the 2010 season, Royal had 59 receptions for 627 receiving yards and three receiving touchdowns in 16 games and ten starts.
+In the 2011 season, Royal played 12 games and started eight.
+He had 19 receptions for 155 receiving yards and one touchdown.

 San Diego Chargers

 On March 15, 2012, Royal signed a three-year contract with the San Diego Chargers worth $13.5 million, $6 million of which is guaranteed.
 He contributed as a slot receiver while handling the team's punt return responsibilities.
 But a series of setbacks hampered the beginning of his career in San Diego.
 Royal suffered a groin injury during the first day of training camp and shortly thereafter, his mom fell ill and he found himself making several trips home to Virginia to be by her side.
 Despite the slow start in San Diego, Royal finished the year strong and his best games were during the end of the season.

 In 2013, Royal reunited with new Chargers head coach Mike McCoy, his old offensive coordinator in Denver.
 Through the first eight games, Royal was among the league leaders in touchdowns with seven.
 He finished the 2013 season with 631 yards and a career-high in touchdowns with eight.

 In 2014, Royal played one of the biggest roles in bringing former Virginia Tech teammate and Kansas City Chiefs cornerback Brandon Flowers to the Chargers.
 Royal, along with his teammates, sold Flowers on the city and fans.
 They emphasized how they were trying to build something great and how he would be another piece to the puzzle.
+He finished the 2014 season with 62 receptions for 778 receiving yards and seven receiving touchdowns.